-During the year ended November 30, 2014, the Company received a \$34.7 million advanced distribution with regard to Rialto's carried interest in Fund I in order to cover the income tax obligation, which resulted from allocations of taxable income to Rialto's general partner interest.
-This was included in the Rialto segment revenues.
+During the years ended November 30, 2015 and 2014, the Company received \$20.0 million and \$34.7 million, respectively, of advance distributions with regard to Rialto's carried interests in the Rialto real estate funds in order to cover the income tax obligations resulting from allocations of taxable income to Rialto's carried interests in these funds.
+These advance distributions are not subject to clawbacks and are included in Rialto's revenues.